19 Best Online Jobs for Students in 2026

 Average pay: $14 to $35 per hour

 Social media is a top priority for businesses looking to reach their consumers and grow their brand awareness.
 These businesses need help posting regular content, running ads, and interacting with followers.
-As a social media manager, your role is to help the company achieve its social media goals, whether that’s growing their following or running a marketing campaign.
+As a social media manager, your role is to help the company achieve its social media goals, whether that’s growing its following or running a marketing campaign.

 If you’re majoring in a field such as marketing, graphic design, or communications, then social media management could be the part-time job for you.
 Social media management can involve creating and posting content on a client’s social media accounts, analyzing engagement, communicating with readers, and more.
 Social media managers often work from home and have flexible schedules.